Theatrius

 As Wilma Mankiller, Delana Studi makes a powerful case for Native American women, when Mankiller goes on to become Chief of her tribe.
 The women onstage embody leaders like Shirley Chisholm, Bella Abzug, and Florynce Kennedy, as well.
 Change in America becomes their long-term A-team struggle.

 After Gloria’s enlightening story, out comes the real Steinem at 84.
-Dressed exactly like Lahti in flowing bell-bottom and signature red scarf, the feisty feminist leader answers questions from the adoring audience.
+Dressed exactly like Lahti in flowing bell-bottoms and signature red scarf, the feisty feminist leader answers questions from the adoring audience.
 Steinem’s 20 minute “Talk Circle” warms the heart and moves the soul.

 What’s most exciting is that she had no overall plan but just grew and developed her views.
 “Gloria” shows how Black women leaders gave her greater perspective and revelations.